jeremydaly/lambda-api/README.md

 These other frameworks are extremely powerful, but that benefit comes with the steep price of requiring several additional Node.js modules.
 Not only is this a bit of a security issue (see Beware of Third-Party Packages in [Securing Serverless](https://www.jeremydaly.com/securing-serverless-a-newbies-guide/)), but it also adds bloat to your codebase, filling your `node_modules` directory with a ton of extra files.
 For serverless applications that need to load quickly, all of these extra dependencies slow down execution and use more memory than necessary.
 Express.js has **30 dependencies**, Fastify has **12**, and Hapi has **17**!
 These numbers don't even include their dependencies' dependencies.

-Lambda API has **ONE** dependency.
-We use [Bluebird](http://bluebirdjs.com/docs/getting-started.html) promises to serialize asynchronous execution.
-We use promises because AWS Lambda currently only supports Node v6.10, which doesn't support `async / await`.
-Bluebird is faster than native promise and it has **no dependencies** either, making it the perfect choice for Lambda API.
+Lambda API has **ZERO** dependencies.
+Now that AWS Lambda supports Node v8.10, we can use `async / await` to serialize asynchronous processes.

 Lambda API was written to be extremely lightweight and built specifically for serverless applications using AWS Lambda.
 It provides support for API routing, serving up HTML pages, issuing redirects, serving binary files and much more.
 It has a powerful middleware and error handling system, allowing you to implement everything from custom authentication to complex logging systems.
 Best of all, it was designed to work with Lambda's Proxy Integration, automatically handling all the interaction with API Gateway for you.
 It parses **REQUESTS** and formats **RESPONSES** for you, allowing you to focus on your application's core functionality, instead of fiddling with inputs and outputs.